sentinel-official/docs/docs/node-monitoring/README.md

 # Node Monitoring

-Running a node or a validator requires a reliable monitoring system to prevent downtime, missed blocks, and reputation damage.
+Running a dVPN Node, a Full Node or a Validator, requires a reliable monitoring system to prevent downtime, missed blocks, and reputation damage.
 Alerting is also essential to notify you of issues.
 We'll use established monitoring and visualization tools as part of a **stack** or **standalone** solutions.

 A monitoring stack comprises a set of tools that require installation on both your local node machine and a dedicated monitoring machine.
 The data collection process involves two main types: metrics collection and logs collection.